 One such maritime disaster is playing out in the Suez Canal as the Ever Given, a 400m long container ship owned by Japanese owners Shoei Kisen Kaisha, operated by Taiwanese shipping line Evergreen Marine, managed technically by German’s Bernard Schulte, registered in Panama, crewed by Indians and insured by UK P&I Club, is still wedged diagonally across the 225m canal from the 23rd of March 2021.

 Operations to free the vessel has been carrying on since the 23rd of March while around 360+ ships of various sizes carrying various cargoes are lined up on either side of the canal waiting to cross from Asia to Europe or from Europe to Asia.
 40-50 ships are said to be arriving on a daily basis awaiting the passage.
-Some of the vessels are listed here.

 Some of the ships that could not wait any longer or wanted to avoid the queue have already turned around and have taken the long route around South Africa’s Cape of Good Hope which is said to add between 5-10 days depending on the size, speed and type of ship.